Atari VCS (2021 console): Announcements

 In March 2019, Atari announced that they would be delaying the launch of the VCS to the end of 2019 and announced that the system has upgraded to an unannounced embedded 14 nm AMD Ryzen processor with Radeon Vega-based graphics and two Zen CPU cores.
 The new AMD processor supports native 4K video playback with modern HDCP, has built-in Ethernet and a secure framebuffer.

 In July 2019, Atari announced that they would be providing more information about the product's mass production and game content to be available for the system in summer 2019.
 By the end of summer 2019, no functional version of the AtariVCS meeting the product description has been shown publicly, and additional details of gaming content have not been forthcoming.

 On October 4, 2019, Wyatt stated that he resigned from the project in a statement to The Register.
 Wyatt cited non-payment by Atari as a key reason for his departure.
 In wake of this news, several of those that had backed the Indiegogo campaign took to the project's Reddit forum to ask about the state of the project, but Atari subsequently took down these posts.
 In April 2020, Wyatt filed a lawsuit against Atari to recover payment for his design work.

 Atari VCS's COO Michael Arzt stated in December 2019 that they were in the final stages of pre-production of the unit, with plans to ship the console to those that pre-ordered by March 2020 before the units were then sent to retail.
 Arzt explained that the lack of communications over the previous year was due to limitations with their partnership contracts, but promised that they would try to provide more regular updates moving forward.

 The console was delayed again in March 2020, due to the COVID-19 pandemic.
 Atari showed off a new production update on March 20, when they said that they have received enough parts to build the first 500 Atari VCS production units.
-However, most of these units are earmarked as dev kits for developers.
+However, most of these units were earmarked as dev kits for developers.